 ***Carolina Maine Coons will always have “first choice” of reserving any kitten(s) from any of its litters that we feel will benefit the future of our cattery.
 Please do not ask us to hold a kitten for you.
 The only way to “hold” a kitten is by placing a deposit.
 Our kittens are reserved on a “first come, first serve” basis.
 No exceptions!

 WHEN AND WHERE DO I PICK UP MY KITTEN?

 Kittens are typically ready for their new homes by 12 weeks of age, yet some kittens may need upwards of 14 weeks before leaving.
-Pickup will be at a mutually agreed location on a mutually agreed on date and time.
+Pickup will be at the Cattery or a mutually agreed location on a mutually agreed on date and time.
 Buyer is responsible for all travel arrangements for the kitten in the event they cannot pick up locally.
 In the event a buyer is unable to retrieve the kitten during the week allotted, a charge of $5 per day per kitten will be charged for its care and feeding until the Buyer is able to pick up their kitten.
 In addition to the said charge, buyer will also be responsible for any scheduled veterinary needs and fees if the kitten is requires his/her third set of core vaccines, as well as his/her yearly rabies vaccination.